 The Investment Managers are charged with the responsibility of maintaining their portfolios in compliance with the investment guidelines.
 Under no circumstances shall an Investment Manager take an action which causes the portfolio to be in conflict with the guidelines without prior written consent of the Board.
-If for any reason a portfolio deviates from the guidelines, the Investment Manager is responsible for reporting the deviation from the guidelines to the Board, Fund Staff, and its Investment Consultant in writing within 30 days of when the manager should have known the deviation occurred.
-The Investment Manager is required to give this notice even if they have taken immediate action to correct the deviation.
+If for any reason a portfolio deviates from the guidelines, the Investment Manager is responsible for reporting the deviation from the guidelines to, Fund Staff, and its Investment Consultant in writing within 30 days of when the manager should have known the deviation occurred.
+Trade errors must also be reported to Fund Staff, and its Investment Consultant in writing within 30 days of the error.
+The trade error report must include the type of trade error, a description of the error and the resolution of the error.
+The Investment Manager is required to give notice even if they have taken immediate action to correct the deviation or trade error.
+Fund Staff or its Investment Consultant will report any deviations or trade errors to the Board on a regular basis and no less than semi-annually.